Ozymandias (Breaking Bad)

-"Ozymandias" is the fourteenth episode of the fifth season of the American television drama series Breaking Bad, and the 60th episode of the series.
+"Ozymandias" is the fourteenth episode of the fifth season of the American television drama series Breaking Bad, and the 60th episode of the series overall.
 Written by Moira Walley-Beckett and directed by Rian Johnson, it aired on AMC in the United States and Canada on September 15, 2013.
 The episode's narrative concludes the previous episode's cliffhanger.

 Beckett and Johnson had previously worked together on the season three episode "Fly" and had a friendly working relationship that lasted throughout the production.
 Beckett was allowed greater creative freedom than she had experienced before.
-Due to the intensity of the episode's storyline, the production was emotionally difficult for those involved.
+Owing to the intensity of the episode's storyline, the production was emotionally difficult for those involved.
 The episode was subject to much analysis following its release.
-Focus was given to the episode's parallels to its namesake, Percy Shelley's "Ozymandias", its depiction of redemption, and Walt's (Bryan Cranston) phone call to Skyler (Anna Gunn).
+Focus was given to the episode's parallels to its namesake, Percy Shelley's "Ozymandias"; its depiction of redemption; and Walt's (Bryan Cranston) phone call to Skyler (Anna Gunn).

-"Ozymandias" has been acclaimed since its initial airing.
-Widely considered to be Breaking Bads finest episode, critics praised its writing, acting, direction, and payoff of storylines set up since "Pilot".
-It is considered to be one of the greatest episodes of television ever made.
-At the 66th Primetime Emmy Awards, Walley-Beckett won Outstanding Writing for a Drama Series for her teleplay; Cranston and Gunn won Lead Actor and Supporting Actress, respectively, for their performances in the episode.
+"Ozymandias" has been universally acclaimed since its initial airing and is widely considered to be Breaking Bad's finest episode as well as one of the greatest television episodes of all time.
+Critics praised its writing, acting, direction, and payoff of storylines set up since "Pilot".
+At the 66th Primetime Emmy Awards, Walley-Beckett won Outstanding Writing for a Drama Series for her teleplay; Cranston and Gunn won Lead Actor and Supporting Actress respectively for their performances in the episode.
+In 2024, Rolling Stone ranked the episode first overall in their list of the 100 best TV episodes of all time, and as of 2025, it remains the only episode to have an aggregate 10/10 rating on IMDb.